-Assessment Date, Authorization Flag, Approval Date, Override Provider and ESG Type Questionnaire will be filled automatically by the system.
+Assessment Date, Authorization Flag, Approval Date, Override Provider, Credit Committee and ESG Type Questionnaire will be filled automatically by the system.

+Credit Committee field is the same used in Entity Screen

+Override Authority from Override Provider screen from risk grading

 As soon as the assessment turns from pending status to approved status, the approval section will lock, until the next questionnaire request.